haiphucnguyen/askimo/docs/creating-new-chat-model.md

 Askimo uses a modular architecture for chat models with the following key components:

-1. **ChatService**: Interface that defines the contract for all chat models
+1. **ChatClient**: Interface that defines the contract for all chat models (created by LangChain4j's AiServices)
+2. **ChatClientImpl**: Wrapper that adds session management and memory persistence to ChatClient
-2. **ChatModelFactory**: Generic interface for creating chat model instances with type parameter `<T : ProviderSettings>`
+3. **ChatModelFactory**: Generic interface for creating chat model instances with type parameter `<T : ProviderSettings>`
-3. **ProviderSettings**: Interface for model-specific configuration with methods for validation, field management, and deep copying
+4. **ProviderSettings**: Interface for model-specific configuration with methods for validation, field management, and deep copying
-4. **ModelProvider**: Enum that identifies different model providers (OpenAI, XAI, Gemini, Ollama, Anthropic, LocalAI, LMStudio)
+5. **ModelProvider**: Enum that identifies different model providers (OpenAI, XAI, Gemini, Ollama, Anthropic, LocalAI, LMStudio)
-5. **ProviderRegistry**: Central registry that manages all model factories using a map-based structure
+6. **ProviderRegistry**: Central registry that manages all model factories using a map-based structure
+7. **TokenAwareSummarizingMemory**: Advanced memory implementation that automatically summarizes conversation history when approaching token limits
+8. **SessionMemoryRepository**: Persistence layer for storing and retrieving conversation memory across sessions

+### Memory Architecture

+Each factory creates two key components:
+- **ChatClient** (delegate): LangChain4j-generated proxy that handles AI communication
+- **ChatClientImpl** (wrapper): Adds session awareness, auto-save, and memory persistence

 Each model provider has its own implementation of these interfaces, along with optional marker interfaces like `HasApiKey` or `HasBaseUrl` for common configuration patterns.